OctopusDeploy/blog/blog/2018-10/selenium/23-the-page-object-model-pattern/the-page-object-model-pattern.md

 The only action we are interested on on the main page is clicking the `Buy tickets now` link, which we do in a method called `buyTickets()`.

 If you recall from the previous post, how we interacted with elements like this link was not as easy as it might have appeared, because these elements could either be styled links (`<a>` elements), or form buttons (`<input>` elements).
 Depending on which kind of element was used, our first test had to use a different locator.
-Links could be identified by their text, while form buttons had to be identified by an ID or name attribute.
+Links could be identified by their text, while form buttons had to be identified by an `id` or `name` attribute.

 This distinction between elements is no longer the concern of those writing these tests, but instead has been encapsulated inside this POM class.
-Calling the `buyTickets()` will result in the desired element being clicked, regardless of how that element has been implemented.
+Calling the `buyTickets()` method will result in the desired element being clicked, regardless of how that element has been located.

 Because clicking this link directs the browser to the events page, we return an instance of the `EventsPage` class.
 Callers of the `buyTickets()` can understand that this return value indicates that a page navigation has taken place, and that further interaction with the page now has to be performed using the `EventsPage` class.